kobolabs/epub-spec/README.md

 **To avoid text-positioning errors**, seriously consider embedding and specifying fonts in the CSS for all Fixed Layout ePubs.
 If fonts are not embedded and specified, the reading platform defaults to Times.
 Fixed Layout files that use the default font should be tested extensively on Kobo’s reading platforms.

 **Content creators are advised against referencing fonts in the CSS that are not embedded in the ePub.** Kobo devices and devices that Kobo apps can be installed on will have specific fonts included.
-However the available fonts vary across these devices and there is no way to ensure that any one font will be available on the device chosen by the user.
-As a result the font styling in the CSS will not display as intended across multiple devices and platforms.
+However, the available fonts vary across these devices and there is no way to ensure that any one font will be available on the device chosen by the user.
+As a result, the font styling in the CSS will not display as intended across multiple devices and platforms.

 ### All Fonts Used In Fixed Layout Content Must Be Embedded And Cannot be Modified

 Emphasis cannot be added to embedded fonts for Fixed Layout content in the CSS.
 Reading systems cannot modify embedded fonts with bold or italics.
-Instead a seperate font file must me embedded for bold or italic versions of any fonts used.
+Instead a separate font file must me embedded for bold or italic versions of any fonts used.
 Files produced using InDesign will often add such modifiers to embedded fonts resulting in text that cannot be read on all Kobo platforms.

 Ex.
 `CharOverride-22 { `</br>